-Unlike celebrations that happen in the neighborhood, places like Nandgaon and Barsana rarely give you chance to make a switch in lens.
-Twice, I thought of resting at some places (I had fever) that looked like no one would venture to, but the minute my butt touched the ground, some children poured bucketful of water from the rooftop, and I had no option but to smile at them.
+Twice, I thought of resting at some places (I had a fever) that looked like no one would venture to, but the minute I sat, some children poured a bucketful of water from the rooftop, and I had no option but to smile at them.

-I clicked with 18-55mm, the kit lens that comes with canon; here is one of my shots (if this is what came from 18-55mm, imagine what is possible with 50mm and 35mm!
-That said, please remember your limitations with prime lens.):
+I clicked with 18-55mm, the kit lens that comes with canon; here is one of my shots (if this is what that outcome with 18-55mm is, imagine what is possible with 50mm and 35mm!
+Having said that, please remember your limitations with a prime lens.):

 - Refrain from wearing chappal/slippers.

 Like I have said in my earlier post too, wear something that grips your feet firmly, and does not slip once wet.
-If you are a photographer with expensive gear on you and you trip and fall, there are chances that you would prefer breaking your bones than the equipment.
+If you are a photographer with expensive gear on you, and you trip and fall, there are chances that you would prefer breaking your bones and not your equipment.

 - Work out the settings beforehand and stick to it.